 Atlassian has a couple of free Marketplace apps to help you migrate to the Cloud.
-These are Jira Cloud Migration Assistant, Jira Cloud Site Import, and Jira Cloud CSV Import, or Merge in Jira Server, where each of them has different approaches to suit your migration needs.
+These are Jira Cloud Migration Assistant, Jira Cloud Site Import, Jira Cloud CSV Import, or Merge in Jira Server, where each of them has different approaches to suit your migration needs.
 There are also other perspectives for Confluence and Bitbucket.

 These wizards will help you move projects, content, users, and groups from Server or Data Center to Cloud without disrupting your team.
 These apps will even help you evaluate the Atlassian Marketplace apps you currently have on Server and the availability of their features parity in the cloud.